MikeGillihan/wp-client-reports/readme.txt

 1. The WP Client Reports main report screen
 2. Easily switch dates to view states for any time period
 3. Send an html email with friendly statistics to your client
-3. Adds an optional dashboard widget
+3. Adds a handy dashboard widget
-4. Preset email and a an introduction message
+4. Manage email settings and which sections are enabled

 == Changelog ==